 Have they lost their collective minds?
 I’m talking about Austin city council members who are considering a plan from Columbus, Ohio’s professional soccer team, Crew Soccer Club, to move to Austin and build a stadium on downtown lakeside parkland – Butler Shores Metropolitan Park.
-This kick-to-the-groin plan includes eliminating the three historic Little League ball fields and fails to provide for parking, among other things that don’t make sense for this council to endorse.
+This kick-to-the-groin plan includes eliminating the three historic Little League ball fields and fails to provide for parking, among other things that don’t make sense.

 Aside from the destruction and giveaway of city parkland, what confounds me the most is how this idea materialized.
 Specifically, in my six decades of living in this town, I’ve never heard anyone say, “What Austin needs is a professional soccer team.”
 Anyone who has lived here thirty minutes knows that Austin is a football town that bleeds arterial orange for the Longhorn football team and bursts a capillary or two over Longhorn baseball and basketball.
 If soccer were a money-making sport worthy of an investment, UT would have bulldozed the Engineering building to build a stadium for a university team.
 Since they haven’t done so yet, I rest my case.

 Mind you, I have nothing against soccer.
-It’s a fine game that my children played when they were young, learning teamwork and physical coordination skills.
-Soccer also provides an opportunity for the young and energetic to run up and down a field almost non-stop for sixty minutes without parents having to worrying too much about concussions or lost teeth from errant bats.
+It’s a fine game that my children played when they were young, learning teamwork and honing physical coordination skills.
+Soccer also provides an opportunity for the young and energetic to run up and down a field almost non-stop for sixty minutes without parents having to worrying too much about concussions or lost teeth from errant bats and sticks.